vdeijk/TheOrionProject/README.md

-# TurnBasedStrategy Game
+# The Orion Project Game

 ## Overview

-TurnBasedStrategy is a Unity-based tactical game featuring grid-based combat, unit assembly, and strategic resource management.
+The Orion Project is a Unity-based tactical game featuring grid-based combat, unit assembly, and strategic resource management.
 The project leverages the Universal Render Pipeline (URP) and supports modular unit customization, dynamic UI, and advanced visual effects.

 ## Features